The effects of anisotropy and non-adiabaticity on the evolution of comoving curvature perturbation

-The curvature perturbation on comoving slices $\mathcal{R}_c$ is a gauge-invariant quantity defined as the curvature perturbation $\mathcal{R}$ evaluated on the hypersurfaces in which $v+B$ vanish.
-The spatial Fourier expansion of the linearly perturbed Einstein equations on comoving slices \cite{Malik2009} takes the form :
+The curvature perturbation on the comoving slice $\mathcal{R}_c$ is a gauge-invariant quantity defined as the curvature perturbation $\mathcal{R}$ evaluated on the hypersurfaces in which $v+B$ vanishes.
+The spatial Fourier expansion of the linearly perturbed Einstein equations on the comoving slice \cite{Malik2009} takes the form :